 Finding finance to help start or improve your business is tough at any time, but retailers can find it especially difficult.
 However there are always options to explore and you might find non-financial support just as valuable for your business.

 All businesses need to develop a relationship with a bank, and this continues to be a key area for accessing business financing.
 Business loans for retailers - whether starting up, for growth or bridging finance - are available for businesses with a strong business plan.
-See obtaining bank financing.
+See prepare your business for bank financing.

 Your local enterprise agency is a great place to find support for a retail business.
 Many local enterprise agencies offer property solutions which could help you to start up, and you’ll also find development courses and potential access to financial support schemes.
 Find contact details to speak to your local enterprise agency.